gkunter/coquery/README.rst

 translators, and anybody who wishes to search and analyse text corpora.
 It is available for Windows, Linux, and Mac OS X computers.

-You can either build your own corpus from a collection of text files, MS Word documents, or PDF documents in a directory on your computer, or install a corpus module for one of the supported corpora (the corpus data files are not provided by Coquery).
+You can either build your own corpus from a collection of text files (either PDF, MS Word, OpenDocument, HTML, or plain text) in a directory on your computer, or install a corpus module for one of the supported corpora (the corpus data files are not provided by Coquery).

 .. figure:: http://www.coquery.org/_images/showcase.png
    :alt: Coquery: Main interface